giggls/mapnik-german-l10n/INSTALL.md

 ## Software requirements:

 * GNU/Linux OS
-* Postgresql 8.x - 11.x, PostGIS 2.x
+* Postgresql 10 or newer, PostGIS 2 or newer
 * Kanji Kana Simple Inverter library (http://kakasi.namazu.org/)
 * ICU - International Components for Unicode library (http://site.icu-project.org/)

-This code is developed on Debian 9.x and should also work on Debian derivatives like Ubuntu and other GNU/Linux distributions.
+This code is developed on Debian 10.x and should also work on Debian derivatives like Ubuntu and other GNU/Linux distributions.

 If you are on Debian or Ubuntu all required libraries should be installed from